 Redesigning Transocean’s deep sea control system for safety and efficiency

-Transocean was engineering an entirely new control system for their rigs that drill up to 10,000 feet underwater.
-As they changed the subsea mechanical system that had been in use for over 80 years, the human-machine interface would have to change, too.
+Transocean was engineering an entirely new subsea control system for their rigs that drill up to 10,000 feet underwater.
+As they changed the mechanical technology that had been in use for over 80 years, the human-machine interface needed to change, too.

 CONTEXT